-The Land Evaluation and Site Assessment (LESA) is a point-based approach for rating the relative importance of agricultural land resources based upon specific measurable features.
+The Land Evaluation and Site Assessment (LESA) Model is a point-based approach for rating the relative importance of agricultural land resources based upon specific measurable features.

 Additional websites that may be of use: